MarkMos/open-blog-revolution/README.md

-# Open Blog Revolution
+# Open Blog Revolution (OBR)

 ## What is this?

 A free template for building self-hosted blogs.

 It's built with [Astro](https://astro.build/).

+It's designed by IKO, web developper, and game designer, blogger at [The Coded Type](https://thecodedtype.com/).

+You can see a preview [here](https://open-blog-revolution.netlify.app/).

+## Philosphy

+OBR is an HTML-first blog template.
+It adheres to the principles of [Resilient Web Design](https://resilientwebdesign.com/) and aims at delivering fast and accessible websites.
+It uses a **Static Site Generator (SSG)** to build static HTML (Javascript free) pages from the blog content.
+It uses a file-based system as a database, which makes it easy to host on GitHub or build locally.

 ## Who is it for?

 * Writers who look for a simple solution to build self-hosted blogs.
-* Developpers who look for a starter template to expand.
+* Developers who look for a starter template to expand.

-## WWat do you mean by self-hosting?
+## Self-hosting?

-An OBR Blog can be hosted anywhere.
+Any OBR blog can be hosted anywhere.
 This document provides instructions to install it on the free [Netlify](https://www.netlify.com/) tier.

 ## License

+Released under the MIT License

 ## Installation on Netlify

 * Fork this repository (fork button on the top right corner).
 GitHub will create a copy of that entire project under your username.
 You might need to create a GitHub account.

 * Create a free account on [Netlify](https://www.netlify.com/).
-You can login with your GitHub credentials.
+You can log in with your GitHub credentials.

-* On Netlify, go to `Projects` select `Add new project/Import and existing project`
+* On Netlify, go to **Projects** select **Add new project / Import an existing project.**

-* Click on the `GitHub` icon.
+* Click on the **GitHub** icon.
 Select your newly created repository.

-Every time you modify the blog or its contents Netlify will automatically update the website.
+* Every time you modify the blog or its contents, Netlify will automatically update the website.

 ## Adding content

 ### If you want to use a writer friendly backend interface

 * Open a free account on [Pages CMS](https://pagescms.org/)
-* Add your OBR GitHub repository as a Project
+* Add your OBR GitHub repository as a Project.
-* Open it
+* Open it.
-* Edit the `Blog Connfig`
+* Edit the **Blog Connfig**
 * Add Posts and Pages

 ### If you're comfortable with using markdown and GitHub

-* You can add posts as .mdx files in the `/src/content/posts` folder
+* You can add posts as `.mdx `files in the `/src/content/posts` folder
-* You can add pages as .mdx files in the `/src/pages` folder
+* You can add pages as `.mdx `files in the `/src/pages` folder
 * Media (images) must be located in `/src/content/media`
 * Edit `/blog-config.yaml` to configure your blog.